Economy of Rwanda: Energy and electrification

 Rwanda has made tremendous strides in improving electrification in the 21st century.
 A great number of new areas has become electrified through an expansion of infrastructure.

 Depletion of the forests will eventually pressure Rwandans to turn to fuel sources other than charcoal for cooking and heating.
 Given the abundance of mountain streams and lakes, the potential for hydroelectric power is substantial.
 Rwanda is exploiting these natural resources through joint hydroelectric projects with Burundi and the Democratic Republic of the Congo.

 Manufacturing

 Rwanda's manufacturing sector is dominated by the production of import substitutes for internal consumption.
 The larger enterprises produce beer, soft drinks, cigarettes, hoes, wheelbarrows, soap, mattresses, plastic pipe, roofing materials, and bottled water.
 Other products manufactured include agricultural products, small-scale beverages, soap, furniture, shoes, cement, plastic goods, textiles and cigarettes.

+Financial services

+Rwanda is positioning itself as a regional hub for financial services through the Kigali International Financial Centre (KIFC).
+The Rwanda Stock Exchange (RSE) serves as the principal capital market, with a market capitalization of approximately FRW 4.6 trillion (US$3.1 billion) as of 2025.

+The banking sector is regulated by the National Bank of Rwanda (BNR).
+The sector is dominated by a mix of local and regional commercial banks, namely Bank of Kigali, I&M Bank Rwanda, BPR Bank Rwanda (part of KCB Group), Equity Bank Rwanda, and Ecobank.
+The Bank of Kigali (BK Group) remains the largest bank in Rwanda by asset size and market share, controlling approximately 33% of the banking sector's total assets as of 2024.

+Rwanda enjoys the presence of a number of high-profile accounting firms.
+Major international networks such as PwC, KPMG, and EY maintain active offices in Kigali and are responsible for auditing the majority of large financial institutions.
+As of 2025, other major networks operating in the country include BDO, Grant Thornton International, and PKF International, which are fully licensed by the Institute of Certified Public Accountants of Rwanda (iCPAR).